qelectrotech/qelectrotech-doc/source/reports/nomenclature/create_nomenclature.rst

 To create a project nomenclature:

-   1. Activate the folio where the nomenclature table has to be created in the `workspace`_.
+   1. Activate the folio where the nomenclature table has to be created.
    2. Select **Project > Add a nomenclature** to display the configuration PopUp window of the nomenclature creator.

       .. figure:: ../../images/qet_menu_project.png